Connect with us

 The firm’s chief executive David Kanyi was recently quoted by local media as saying that the model has been successful and that 60 per cent of the houses had been purchased off-plan.

-Kenya Projects has joined a growing list of companies that are eyeing the low-cost housing market, among them HF Group, KCB Group and Shelter Afrique and Urbanis Africa.
+Kenya Projects has joined a growing list of companies that are eyeing the low-cost housing market, among them HF Group, KCB Group, Shelter Afrique, and Urbanis Africa.

-HF, through its Makao housing project, has been offering helping land owners to put up low cost homes whose cost start from Sh1.6 million – a figure that is affordable for a sizeable number of Kenyans.
+HF, through its Makao housing project, has been helping land owners to put up low-cost homes whose cost starts from Sh1.6 million – a figure that is affordable for a sizeable number of Kenyans.

 The bank hopes to use modern construction technologies to build houses priced at between Sh1 million and Sh3 million.

-Shelter Afrique last year broke ground on several housing projects countrywide that will add at least 1,000 low cost homes into the market.
+Shelter Afrique last year broke ground on several housing projects countrywide that will add at least 1,000 low-cost homes to the market.
 Some of the units, according to the lender, will be sold to the public for about Sh1.6 million.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.